Please enter the information below, and we will send you an email with a link to log in

-B-cycle is a next-next-generation bike-sharing program.
-It is a zero-hassle, zero-emissions way to get around town.
+B-cycle is a zero-hassle, zero-emissions way to get around town.
 It’s a bike-sharing program that meets the transportation, health, and environmental needs of our communities.
-One that adapts to any size city, corporation, or campus.
-It’s free and spontaneous, but also practical.

-B-cycle is the only bike-sharing program that measures the actual distance traveled on each ride and keeps track of the calories you’ve burned and the carbon emissions you’ve prevented.
+B-cycle measures the actual distance traveled on each ride and keeps track of the calories you’ve burned and the carbon emissions you’ve prevented.
 All this information is available on your personal B-cycle web page.

 B-cycle relies on the integration of hardware and software to keep track of members and bikes, and all the interactions between users and bikes.
 Proprietary GPS (global positioning system) and RFID (radio frequency identification) technologies make it possible for bike sharing to be so smart that it is simple for users.

 All rides are tracked by the system and associated with members.
 Data such as distance, duration, calories burned, and carbon offset are captured and uploaded to personal web pages at Bcycle.com.

 Different B-cycle systems (cities, campuses, etc.) charge different amounts, and each system’s website provides all the details.
 For Heartland B-cycle's rates, please visit our Rates Page.